 This means that it is elected school board trustees - not provincial government MLAs - who are now choosing to include specific clauses in their local policies which continue to force staff to withhold information from parents.

 We have combed through all the policies of the separate and public school jurisdictions and have given links to the exact location of the policies that still enforce secrecy.
+As of September 29th, 2022, 34% of the school boards have removed the secrecy policy.

 Learn more about which school divisions still have secrecy policies in place here.